uranium81/hackintosh-intel-11th-gen/README.md

     SS21
 ```

+Detailed description of the USBMap tool can be found here on [Dortania](https://dortania.github.io/OpenCore-Post-Install/usb/intel-mapping/intel.html).
+Typical errors are shown [here](https://dortania.github.io/OpenCore-Install-Guide/troubleshooting/extended/kernel-issues.html#usb-issues).

-This configuration can be exported as `USBMap.kext` and replace `USBInjectAll.kext`.
-Once placed inside the `EFI` folder reboot the machine.
-After restart all ports should work correctly for USB 2.0 & USB 3.0 devices.
+This configuration should be exported as `USBMap.kext` and replace `USBInjectAll.kext`.
+Once moved inside the `EFI` folder reboot the machine.
+Now, after restart all ports should work correctly for USB 2.0 & USB 3.0 devices.

 ## References